CrazyNoobCat/Hey-You-Interactive-Display/README-GoogleDrive.md

     usermount -u ~/google-drive

+## Specific @Waikato setup

+At the time of writing, @waikato.ac.nz are Google accounts, however not all Google services are available from these types of accounts, but by being the Corporate style of account does support things like Team Drive.

+In contrast, a privately setup Google account, does support more services, however, private accounts miss out of things like Team Drives and Google File Stream.

+This has lead to the follow configuration of operating the Hey You web server with a Google Drive that presents as a networked drive using google-drive-ocamlfuse.

+The 'heyyouwaikato@gmail.com' forms the backbone to the project.
+This account has been signed up as a Google Cast Developer ($5), for example, as it was found that an @waikato.ac.nz one was not able to sign up

+The Gory Details: The initial steps to sign up work, but at the payment step the process got stuck -- no actual error message produced, but it was not possible to get the page to activate its 'next' button that remained grayed out until a valid payment was made.
+This was intrepretted as an, albeit particular weird, version of the @waikato.ac.nz accounts are able to access the complete set of services Google has.
+After switching to heyyouwaikato@gmail.com, the same process, with the same credit card details, worked without a hitch.

+In the 'heyyouwaikato' account:

+  * 'Hey-You-Interactive-Display' was created as a new project;
+  * The Google Drive API was enabled for this projet;
+  * A consent screen was setup
+  * The 'heyyouwaikato' user was was added as a developer

+To be able to have a Team Drive that can be shared with others at the Uni, in the davidb@waikato.ac.nz Google account the following drive was created:

+  Hey-You-Interactive-Display

+And shared with the heyyouwaikato@gmail.com account.

+Back on the Debian 10 Linux server, the process for authorizing the mounting of a drive from 'heyyouwaikato' was followed.
+The label 'heyYouTeamDrive' was used for this configuration, and /home/heyyou/Hey-You-Slides-Drive the directory for the mount point.

+### Troubleshooting

+Note, if you do a quick test as this point to mount the drive, then what you get is the heyyouwaikato's regular files.
+As detailed in the google-drive-ocamlfuse Team Drive document, you need to modify:

+    ~/.gdfuse/heyYouTeamDrive/config

+to the Team Drive id.

+This detail is mentioned, as one of the issues you might encounter is that google-drive-ocamlfuse is likely to cache the files from the frist test, and so even if you follow the correct procedure for changing over the the Team Drive (having unmounted first, added in Team Drive id, then remounted, then you might still see the original 'heyyouwaikato' personal files.
+This was tracked down to a caching issue.
+Cyling through the process again,after unmounting the disk, remove the ~/.gdfuse/heyYouTeamDrive/cache, before the mount command.

+Another error enountered was that at the point of mounting the disk, an read/write IO error is reported.
+If this occurs, go back to console.cloud.google.com and check that the correct account (the heyyouwaikato one in this case) has the Google API Drive enabled.

 ## Some notes taken while following the 'apt-get' approach

+[The following instructions should be a faster/easier way to get going, however, for the Debian 10 machine we were using, incompatibilities were encountered with the libc and other core libraries.
+The google-drive-ocamlfuse site recommended installing an older version of there software, which might help, but there wasn't sufficient detail on how to do that.
+The apt command for listing versions of packages seemed to show there was only one version of this package from the repository it know about anyway.]

 For Debian, you need to install 'add-apt-repository' first, whereas Ubuntu already has this installed: